 - Build or restore more than 850 miles of trail

 - Protect more than 1 million acres of open space in perpetuity, including land along river corridors and in mountain valleys; land for wildlife habitat; agricultural land; land in the heart of cities; land that separates communities; and land that buffers state and local parks from encroaching development

 - Preserve more than 750 miles of Colorado rivers

-- Enable 8,000 teenagers and young adults to participate in the Colorado Youth Corps Association
+- Enable 8,000 teenagers and young adults to work in the outdoors via the Colorado Youth Corps Association

 - Added more than 47,000 acres to the State Parks system and assisted Colorado Parks and Wildlife in acquiring and enhancing wildlife habitat.